ishepard/pydriller/docs/tutorial.rst

 will print the name of the developers for each commit.

-Inside `RepositoryMining`, you will have to configure which projects to analyze, for which commits, for which dates etc. For all the possible configurations, have a look at :ref:`configuration_toplevel`.
+Inside `RepositoryMining`, you will have to configure which projects to analyze, for which commits, for which dates etc. For all the possible configurations, have a look at :ref:`repositorymining_toplevel`.

 We can also pass a list of repositories (both local and remote), and PyDriller will analyze sequentially.
 In case of a remote repository, PyDriller will clone it in a temporary folder, and delete it afterwards.
 For example::